 In software, as in life, convenience often wins.
 We gravitate toward what’s easier, faster, and more flexible.
 In the world of programming, interpreted languages have been widely adopted for this very reason.
-But when deploying cybersecurity, especially in high-stakes environments like operational technology (OT), those trade-offs can come at a cost.
+But when deploying applications that require even a minimum level of cybersecurity, such as in high-stakes environments like operational technology (OT), those trade-offs can come at a cost.

-Let’s explore compiled vs. interpreted language for cybersecurity tools, and how those differences in programming impact cybersecurity for OT and critical infrastructure.
+Let’s explore compiled vs. interpreted language for critical applications, and how those differences in programming impact cybersecurity for all environments — and especially for OT and critical infrastructure.

 What Is a Compiled Language?
 What Is an Interpreted Language?

 Broadly speaking, there are three principal classes of programming languages.
-Let’s review assembly language, which laid the foundation for programming, as well as compiled vs. interpreted language.
+Let’s review assembly language, which is essentially the native language of a computer processor, as well as the “higher-level” compiled and interpreted languages.

 1. Assembly Language (“Assembler”)